osu-tournament-rating/otr-docs/docs/topics/Overview.md

 ### Fundamental interpretation

-There are other third-party tools which also analyze tournament players' match performance.
-For example, [Elitebotix (ETX)](https://osu.ppy.sh/users/31050083) estimates a star rating level that one can play comfortably, and [Skill Issue (SIP)](https://osu.ppy.sh/community/forums/topics/1891677?n=1) measures relative ability across various skills. o!TR is designed specifically to gauge competitive performance (though SIP uses a similar algorithm and can be useful for answering more specific questions related to head-to-head matches).
+There are other third-party tools which analyze tournament players' match performances.
+For example, [Elitebotix (ETX)](https://osu.ppy.sh/users/31050083) estimates a star rating level that one can play comfortably, and [Skill Issue (SIP)](https://osu.ppy.sh/community/forums/topics/1891677?n=1) measures relative ability across various skills. o!TR is specifically designed to gauge competitive performance.

 In contrast to both ETX and SIP, o!TR intentionally does not take map difficulty into account.
 One effect of this is that players with significantly better o!TR ranking compared to ETX or SIP may likely be playing in tournaments significantly below their skill level.

 ### Open-source code